lachlandeer/movie-data-documentation/nielsen-ads/Readme-nielsen-ads.md

 # nielsen-ads

-The `nielsen-ads` folder contains an extensive collection of data files from Nielsen, detailing the advertising spend and occurrences for movies across different media channels.
+The `nielsen-ads` folder contains advertising data for movies across different media channels, obtained from Nielsen.
 The data is segmented into categories such as cinema, television, internet, and other advertising platforms for the years 2014 and 2015.

-Below is an overview, followed by a more detailed explanation of one of the data files.

 ```
 nielsen-ads